artemkv/journey3/journey3-website/src/doc/gdpr_example.md

 - To provide and maintain our service, including to monitor the usage of our service;
 - To manage your registration as a user of the Service;
 - To contact you regarding updates to this Privacy Policy or the Terms of Use;
-- To attend and manage uour requests;
+- To attend and manage your requests;

 We may share your Personal Data in the following situations: